XziomekX/LogIt/README.md

 =====

 Installation steps:
-* Put LogIt.jar and LogIt data folder folder into your server's plugin directory.
+* Put LogIt.jar and LogIt data folder folder into "plugins" directory.
 * Open config.yml located in the LogIt data folder and customize it according to your preference.
 * Restart/reload your server and you're done!